 Experience is generally a good thing, as you become more comfortable with dealing with challenging situations throughout your working day.
-It is also worth bearing in mind that an experienced clinician may subconsciously become complacent about the risk attached to hazards in a dental surgery, particularly where the risk has been identified but not corrected for a while.
+It is also worth bearing in mind that an experienced clinician may subconsciously overlook the risk attached to hazards in a dental surgery, particularly where the risk has been identified but not corrected for a while.

-No matter how proficient you are, there are some scenarios that are impossible to predict and are not under your direct control, such as sudden movements or the behaviour of a patient.
-In light of this, it is important that we manage risk by focussing on the variables that we can control, by ensuring that a regular risk assessment of the surgery equipment and operative procedures is carried out.
+No matter how careful you are, there are some scenarios that are impossible to predict and are not under your direct control, such as sudden movements by an anxious patient.
+In light of this, it is important that we manage risk by focussing on the things that we can control, by ensuring that a regular risk assessment of the surgery equipment and operative procedures is carried out.